latent variable definitions

 Drawing lavaan input

-Let’s run the app locally using the code below (faster than online: https://smin95.shinyapps.io/ggsem/):
+Let’s run the app locally using the code below (or online: https://smin95.shinyapps.io/ggsem/):

 We can start by visualizing the SEM diagram using the strings: